 Royal Institution of Great Britain, Tuesday 19th November 2013, 7pm

-Watch the video of Lord Robert Winston explaining why we need to address the challenges an ageing population presents.
+Watch the video of Professor Tom Kirkwood discussing the challenges of an ageing population

 - How best can we support older people in the UK and Europe?

-- How to rethink our approach to welfare and healthcare to tackle the major age-associated diseases
+- How can we rethink our approach to welfare and healthcare to tackle the major age-associated diseases?

 For further information, visit our website http://www.innovationdebate.com, or join the debate on Twitter @innovatedebate #AgeCrunch